chrismbah/strapi-devblog-readme/README.md

 }

 ```
-This is necessary when rendering code syntax in our page.
+This is necessary when rendering markdown syntax with tailwind in our page.

 # Setup environmental variables